cloudflare/workers-sdk/.changeset/curly-masks-raise.md

 feat: add new `path` positional argument to `wrangler types`

-Add the possibility for users to specify the d.ts file they want `wrangler types` to generate
+Allow users to specify the path to the typings (.d.ts) file they want `wrangler types` to generate

 Example: